merciakeila/portfolio/README.md

 :woman_technologist: <strong>I'm desenvolvedora frontend & UI!</strong>

-:page_with_curl: **Trabalhando com agências e novas startups, projetando experiência como desenvolvedora front-end e UI Designer, equilibrando as metas do negócio com o usuário.
-Gosto de trabalhar com empresas que têm design, UX e processos predefinidos como uma parte importante da entrega.
-Atualmente, trabalhando com tecnologias JS, Reactjs e Typescript.**
+:page_with_curl: **Working with agencies and new startups, designing experience as a front-end developer and UI Designer, balancing as business goals with the user.
+I enjoy working with companies that have design, UX and predefined processes as an important part of delivery.
+Currently working with JS, Reactjs and Typescript technologies.**

 ## Languages and Technologies I use daily